jalvesaq/zotcite/README.md

 ### Syntax Highlighting

-The above customization is done with environment variables, but the syntax highlighting customization is done with Vim variables.
+Syntax highlighting customization is done with Vim variables.

 If you want to disable Zotcite's syntax highlighting of citation keys, put in your vimrc: